kshlsa/fortress/x/incentives/spec/02_state.md

 An allocation meter stores the sum of all registered incentives’ allocations for a given denomination and is used to limit the amount of registered incentives.

-Say, there are several incentives that have registered an allocation for the $TORQUE coin and the allocation meter for $TORQUE is at 97%.
-Then a new incentve proposal can only include an $TORQUE allocation at up to 3%, claiming the last remaining allocation capcaity from the $TORQUE rewards in the inflation pool.
+Say, there are several incentives that have registered an allocation for the $FORTRESS coin and the allocation meter for $FORTRESS is at 97%.
+Then a new incentve proposal can only include an $FORTRESS allocation at up to 3%, claiming the last remaining allocation capcaity from the $FORTRESS rewards in the inflation pool.

 ## Genesis State